 Using too much detergent can make your dishwasher run longer and use more energy.
 Instead, use the recommended amount of detergent as indicated on the package or in your dishwasher’s manual.

 Most dishwasher detergent is designed to be both effective and efficient.
 Many are now formulated with enzymes that break down food particles without needing extra water or energy.

 Many people think it’s necessary to pre-heat their dishwasher before running a cycle.
 However, pre-heating isn’t required to clean dishes thoroughly.
 Modern dishwashers are designed to work with cold water, and pre-heating can use more energy than necessary.

 Instead of pre-heating, run the dishwasher on the hottest cycle and temperature setting to get the best clean.
 This will ensure that your dishes are clean and sanitized without wasting energy.

 Most dishwashers have a delay-start option that allows you to set a specific time for the cycle.
 This is great for summertime efficiency, as you can set the dishwasher to start during off-peak hours when electricity is cheaper.

 Delay-start can also help reduce the heat your dishwasher produces, as it will run during cooler parts of the day.

 By following these tips, you can enjoy the convenience your dishwasher brings while saving immensely on energy costs.

-If you need any help with dishwasher repairs or want some additional recommendations for energy savings, contact Round to It Appliance Repair in Denver, CO.
+If you need any help with dishwasher repairs or want some additional recommendations for energy savings, contact Round to It Appliance Repair in Wichita, KS.